Fast and energy-efficient neuromorphic deep learning with first-spike times

-In order to formulate the optimization of a first-spike time~$T$ as a gradient-descent problem, we need to derive a closed-form expression for $T$.
+In order to formulate the optimization of a first-spike time~$T$ as a gradient-descent problem, we derive an analytical expression for $T$.
 This is equivalent to finding the time of the first threshold crossing by solving $u(T) = \Vth$ for $T$.
 Even though there is no general closed-form solution for this problem, analytical solutions exist for specific cases.
 For example, we show that (see \methods)

 where $\mathcal{W}$ is the Lambert W function and using the shorthand notations $a_n$ and $b$ for sums over the set of causal presynaptic spikes \mbox{$C=\{i \; | \; t_i<T\}$} (see \cref{eq:appendix_aDef,eq:appendix_bDef}).
-We note that, in simulations, determining $C$ can be computationally intensive (see \methods).
+We note that, when calculating the output spike time for a large number of input neurons, determining $C$ can be computationally intensive (see \methods).
 One inherent advantage of physical emulation is the reduction of this calculational burden.

 The above equations are differentiable with respect to synaptic weights and presynaptic spike times.
 As will be shown in the following, this directly translates to solving the credit assignment problem and thus allows exact error propagation through networks of spiking neurons.
-For easier reading, we focus on one specific case ($\taum=\taus$), but all others can be treated analogously.
+For easier reading, we focus on one specific case ($\taum=\taus$), but the others can be treated analogously.

 \paragraph{Exact error backpropagation with spikes} Learning in \glspl{snn} requires the ability to relate efferent spiking to both afferent weights and spike times.
 For the output spike time of a neuron $k$ with presynaptic partners $i$, the first relationship can be formally described by the derivative of the output spike time with respect to the presynaptic weights (\crefp{eq:appendix_equaltime_notinserted_dw}).
 Using certain properties of $\mathcal{W}$, we can find a simple expression that can, additionally, be made to depend on the output spike time $t_k$ itself: